gtv140/Mintskill/README.md

 <section id="about">
   <h2>About SkillMint</h2>
   <p>
-    SkillMint is a digital platform created to help beginners learn useful online skills and turn them into real income.
-    No fake promises, no shortcuts — only practical methods.
+    SkillMint is a digital platform designed to help beginners learn valuable online skills and convert them into real income.
+No fake promises — only tested strategies.
   </p>
 </section>